 2. Association funds can be used only for the purposes set out in the Articles of Association.
 The members receive no allocations from the funds of the Association.

 3. No person may benefit by means of expenditure unrelated to the purpose of the Association or by means of inordinately high remuneration.

 4. In principle, the members of the Full Board, including the Chairs of the Board, act in an honorary capacity, without remuneration, in the performance of their duties though they are entitled to reimbursement for their expenses.
 However, it is possible for reasonable compensation or remuneration to be granted to one member or all members for their activities, at a flat rate fee or otherwise; the amount will be fixed by the Full Board, which will take tax regulations, maximum limits and the Association’s financial standing into consideration in making this decision.

 1. Full membership is open to associations of persons and legal entities, in all cases from the EU or Russia, that wish to take an active part in the life of the Association.
 They must pursue civil society aims and have been in existence for at least one year.
-Applications for admission as a full member should be submitted to the Full Board for a decision and should include the names of two members that will vouch for the applicant.
+Applications for admission as a full member should be submitted for a decision to the Full Board and should include the names of two members that will vouch for the applicant.

-3. Membership is ended:
+3. Membership is ended

 a. through voluntary withdrawal, of which the Full Board must be notified in writing;